-The LSCE laboratory at Gif-sur-Yvette is equipped with two coupled gas chromatographs (HP-6890, Agilent and PP1, Peak laboratories) which run fully automated, alternating between calibration gas and ambient air, in order to analyse CO, H2, CO2, CH4, N2O and SF6 concentration in atmospheric measurements, flask samples or high pressure cylinders.
+The LSCE laboratory at Gif-sur-Yvette is equipped with two coupled gas chromatographs (HP-6890, Agilent and PP1, Peak Laboratories) which run fully automated, alternating between calibration gas and ambient air, in order to analyse CO, H2, CO2, CH4, N2O and SF6 concentration in atmospheric measurements, flask samples or high-pressure cylinders.
 Detailed descriptions of the GC system for CO analysis is given by Yver et al. (2009).
-CO is analyzed with the PP1 chromatograph equipped with a reduction gas detector (RGD) after reduction of mercuric oxide and detection of mercury vapor by UV absorption.
-Each analysis takes less than 6 min allowing between two and six injections of ambient air alternating with calibration gases and flask samples.
-The air is dried before injection in two steps.
-First, it passes through a glass trap which is hosted in a commercial refrigerator kept at 5° C in order to remove a large fraction of water vapor and in a second step, air is further dried by passing through a second glass trap cooled in an ethanol bath at -55° C using a cryogenic cooler (designed as the "cooling trap" in the following).
+CO is analysed with the PP1 chromatograph equipped with a reduction gas detector after reduction of mercuric oxide and detection of mercury vapour by UV absorption.
+Each analysis takes less than 6 min, allowing between two and six injections of ambient air alternating with calibration gases and flask samples.
+The air is dried before the injection in two steps.
+First, it passes through a glass trap which is hosted in a commercial refrigerator kept at 5 °C in order to remove a large fraction of water vapour, and in the second step air is further dried by passing through a second glass trap cooled in an ethanol bath at -55 °C using a cryogenic cooler (designed as the "cooling trap" in the following).
 An operator is only required to change the cooling trap 2-3 times per week and to restart the acquisition.

-Calibration of the gas chromatograph: Correction of the reduction gas detector nonlinearity
+2.2 Calibration of the gas chromatograph: correction of the reduction gas detector non-linearity

-The GC is calibrated for CO with cylinders certified by NOAA/GMD on the WMO CO X2004 scale (Novelli et al., 1994).
-CO concentrations are calculated using regular measurements of one calibration cylinder with a typical atmospheric concentration value (here 168.0 ± 0.8 ppb) and a non linear correction function of the detector response as described in Yver et al. (2009) and Yver (2010).
-The correction function is determined on an annual frequency using a set of 5 cylinders with a CO concentration ranges from 57 ± 1.0 ppb to 523 ppb ± 10.9 ppb, and applied as a post-run correction (Yver et al., 2009).
-This non linear correction was validated using flask measurement comparisons between LSCE and NOAA, with a mean difference of 4.5 ± 2.2 ppb for the period of July 2006 to July 2009.
-For the one week comparison campaign with the OF-CEAS instrument in November 2006, the correction function applied to CO in-situ measurements by the GC (CO{meas}) to obtain the calibrated CO concentrations reported in the following is given by :
+The GC is calibrated for CO with cylinders certified by the NOAA Global Monitoring Division (GMD) on the WMO CO X2004 scale (Novelli et al., 1994).
+CO concentrations are calculated using regular measurements of one calibration cylinder with a typical atmospheric concentration value (here 168.0 ± 0.8 ppb) and a non-linear correction function of the detector response as described in Yver et al. (2009) and Yver (2010).
+The correction function is determined on an annual frequency using a set of five cylinders with CO concentration ranges from 57 ± 1.0 ppb to 523 ppb ± 10.9 ppb and applied as a post-run correction (Yver et al., 2009).
+This non-linear correction was validated using flask measurement comparisons between LSCE and NOAA, with a mean difference of 4.5 ± 2.2 ppb for the period of July 2006 to July 2009.
+For the 1 week comparison campaign with the OF-CEAS instrument in November 2006, the correction function applied to CO in situ measurements by the GC (CO{meas}) to obtain the calibrated CO concentrations reported in the following is given by

-$$\Delta CO{corr} = 11.4 + 0.077 \times CO{meas} - 7.1 \ 10^{-4} \times (CO{meas})^2 + 1.03 \ 10^{-8} \times (CO{meas})^3 \tag{1}$$
+$$\Delta \text{CO}{\text{corr}} = 11.4 + 0.077 \times \text{CO}{\text{meas}} - 7.1 \ 10^{-4} \times (\text{CO}{\text{meas}})^2 + 1.03 \ 10^{-8} \times (\text{CO}{\text{meas}})^3.$$ (1)

-It applies a correction for the non-linear behavior of the analyser in the range of -15 to +15 ppb for measured CO concentration up to 500 ppb.
+It applies a correction for the non-linear behaviour of the analyser in the range of -15 to +15 ppb for measured CO concentration up to 500 ppb.

-The calibration cylinder is analyzed every 30-40 minutes as well as a quality control gas, a so called target gas, with a CO 10 concentration of 68 ppb, that is treated as unknown.
-Over the entire comparison period, the repeatability defined as 1-sigma standard deviation of the target gas is 0.4 ppb.
+The calibration cylinder is analysed every 30-40 min along with a quality control gas, a so called target gas, with a CO concentration of 68 ppb, that is treated as unknown.
+Over the entire comparison period, the repeatability defined as 1σ standard deviation of the target gas is 0.4 ppb.

-The flask samples filled during the airborne campaign are measured in a similar way as the ambient air concentration with two injections per flask.
+The flask samples filled during the airborne campaign are measured in a similar way to the ambient air concentration with two injections per flask.